steffitan23/cubstart-website/static/media/hw3.4c6c1b784b693e9a6da8.md

     inputTask.value = "";
 });
 ```
-You'll notice there is another event listener on the taskName element which listens on "input."
+You'll notice there is another event listener on the inputTask element which listens on "input."
 This is an example of another event triggering a function's execution.
 On "input" means every time the input field is modified (e.g. typing a new letter).
 So you'll notice that whenever you type the value "Cal Hacks" into your task input field, the count display on your previous counter app turns blue!

 ```javascript
 inputTask.addEventListener("input", () => {